adrishyantee/myDSA/DSA.md

 ----

 **Time to learn recursion**
-1. start with basic problems like finding factorial and all.
+1. start with basic problems like finding factorial and all. ---done
 2. implement binary search
 3. implement modular exponentiation using recurison
 4. solve recursion problems like finding subset with given and others to get a stronggrip
 5. Learn about merge sort and quick sort